 Ginger has long been used to treat aches and pains attributed to osteoarthritis, rheumatoid arthritis, and other joint conditions.
-Research shows that ginger contains powerful anti-inflammatory compounds, which abate symptoms of pain and stiffness associated with joints problems.
+Research shows that ginger contains powerful anti-inflammatory compounds, which abate symptoms of pain and stiffness associated with joint problems.
 These pain-killing compounds are aptly named gingerols.

 Many sufferers take small daily doses of ginger root and report increased mobility and a reduction in pain.
 Also, patients note decreases in muscle discomfort and less swelling.
 There are some cases in which ginger relieved aches in the chest and knees.
-Many professionals now compare taking ginger extract to being on a regimen of ibuprofen, without the risks.
+Many professionals now compare taking ginger extract to being on a regimen of ibuprofen, except without the risks.

 4. Ginger as Cancer Treatment and Prevention

 Active compounds in ginger can aid in preventing cancers and are even being used to treat patients who are already diagnosed with tumorous growths.
 The American Association for Cancer Research confirmed that ginger successfully inhibited the growth of tumors and defended against colon cancer.